Kaihanga Pūmanawa Rorohiko

 One of the things I love about a digital career is you have the opportunity to help a lot of people around the world.
 For instance, what we do here at Orion Health is we make health care software.
 So it’s really exciting to know that the code you’re writing can be used in hospitals helping save lives in America or Spain or back here in Auckland.

 There are no specific requirements to become a software developer.
-However, you usually need at least one of the following:
+However, you usually need:

 - a tertiary qualification in computing, software engineering, information systems or business computing

-- a relevant industry-based certification with well-known companies such as Microsoft or Oracle
+- or a relevant industry-based certification with well-known companies such as Microsoft or Oracle

-- on-the-job training through internships and graduate recruitment programmes
+- or on-the-job training through internships and graduate recruitment programmes

-- experience in related entry-level IT roles such as IT helpdesk/support technician.
+- or experience in related entry-level IT roles such as IT helpdesk/support technician.

 You can also learn through online courses and tutorials, and work on your own projects.